NVIDIA-Merlin/HugeCTR/sparse_operation_kit/ReadMe.md

 Install via `PYPI` will be supported in the near future.

 ### *Build from source* ###
-If you want to build this module from souce code, here are the steps to follow: <br>
+If you want to build this module from source code, here are the steps to follow: <br>
 + **download the source code**
 ```shell
 $ git clone https://github.com/NVIDIA/HugeCTR.git hugectr